rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-Finally,. let's wire all the things together, starting using our port into the use case:
+Finally, let's wire all the things together, starting using our port into the use case:

 ```kotlin
 fun createPortfolioUseCase(countUserPortfolios: CountUserPortfoliosPort): CreatePortfolioUseCase =